openworm/owmeta/README.md

 calculations in 3D space.

-The diversity of underlying representations required for OpenWorm presents a challenge for data integration and consolidation.
-PyOpenWorm solves this challenge with a unified data access layer whereby different representations are encapsulated into an abstract view.
+The diversity of underlying representations required for OpenWorm presents a challenge for data integration and consolidation.  owmeta solves this challenge with a unified data access layer whereby different representations are encapsulated into an abstract view.
 This allows the user to work with objects related to the *biological reality of the worm*, and forget about which